lomadapraveenreddy/ToDo-Application/Readme.md

 # To Do Application

     To Do is a task management app to help you stay organized and manage your day-to-day tasks.
 You can use this application to make shopping lists or task lists, plan an event to increase your productivity and focus on what matters to you.
 You can even add a description that descrbes the task.This application  makes it easy to stay organized and manage your life.
+# Which branch to check
+      Master branch

+      # notifications branch has the implementation of local notifications.

 # How to run the app